December 21–24, 2004, North American winter storm

-A historic snowstorm struck the Ohio Valley of the United States, as well as Ontario in Canada, on December 22 and December 23 and is not the same storm that led to snow in Texas on Christmas Eve.
+A historic snowstorm struck the Ohio Valley of the United States, as well as Ontario in Canada, on December 22 and 23 and is not the same storm that led to snow in Texas on Christmas Eve.
 It lasted roughly 30 hours, and brought snowfall amounts up to 29 in to portions of the Midwestern United States.
 Damages from the storm totaled US$900 million (2004 dollars).
 A total of 18 died during the storm, one from Canada, mainly due to car accidents.

 Synoptic history

 An arctic cold front moved through the Midwest, bringing cold air into the region and a brief 4-10 hour burst of snowfall on December 22.
 Thereafter, 3–6 hours of freezing rain and sleet fell.
 The second bout of wintry precipitation, which lasted about 13 hours, was caused by a surface cyclone in the southern stream of the Westerlies which moved northeast from the coastal bend of Texas early on December 22, moving across northern Louisiana, southeast Arkansas, northwest Mississippi, then across middle Tennessee, through western West Virginia early on December 23, eastern Ohio and Pennsylvania.